 Use the highest speed 35mm black and white film you can find.
 I used Ilford HP-5, shot at ASA 800.
 This meant that the camera shop had to use "push processing" when developing the film.
 CAUTION!
 When selecting the film be aware that there are now black and white films on the market that are developed using color chemistry (C-41).
 These films have a color mask, like color negative films do.
-This is not a problem when making prints, but the mask cuts the brightness of the image considerably these negative slides when using for projection.
+This is not a problem when making prints, but the mask cuts the brightness of the image considerably negative when using these slides for projection.